ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;     Understanding data as a representation—rather than reality itself—helps you avoid

-&nbsp;     false certainty and encourages careful, responsible reasoning.
+&nbsp;     false confidence and encourages responsible interpretation.

 &nbsp;   </p>